 The Comprehensive Needs Assessment must document the medical necessity for each recommended EBH and CMHRS service provided by the agency.
 The Comprehensive Needs Assessment for EBH and CMHRS shall be conducted faceto-face by a LMHP, LMHP-R, LMHP-S or LMHP-RP.
 For services that allow a professional other than a LMHP, LMHP-R, LMHP-S or LMHP-RP to conduct an initial assessment, that assessment must include the required elements of a Comprehensive Needs Assessment but may be used for that service only and cannot be used as a Comprehensive Needs Assessment for other services.
 Providers of Mobile Crisis Response, Community Stabilization, 23 Hour Crisis Stabilization and Residential Crisis Stabilization Unit services may choose to complete a Comprehensive Needs Assessment but a Comprehensive Needs Assessment is not required for these services.

 Mental health case management may be included as a recommended service on a Comprehensive Needs Assessment completed by a LMHP, LMHP-R, LMHP-RP or LMHP-S. A qualified mental health case manager who is also a LMHP, LMHP-S, LMHP-R or LMHP-RP may conduct a Comprehensive Needs Assessment to include CMHRS and EBH services in addition to mental health case management.
 Individuals receiving mental health case management may continue having their assessments and reassessments completed by a qualified mental health case manager who is not a LMHP, LMHP-S, LMHP-R or LMHP-RP.
-Mental health case management assessments completed by a qualified mental health case manager who is not a LMHP, LMHP-S, LMHP-R or LMHP-S shall be used only for mental health case management.

-case manager who is not a LMHP, LMHP-R, LMHP-RP or LMHP-S may not be used as a Comprehensive Needs Assessment or updated by a LMHP, LMHP-R, LMHP-S, or LMHP-RP to be used as a Comprehensive Needs Assessment.
+Mental health case management assessments completed by a qualified mental health case manager who is not a LMHP, LMHP-R, LMHP-R or LMHP-RP.
+Mental health case management assessments completed by a qualified mental health case manager who is not a LMHP, LMHP-R, LMHP-RP or LMHP-S shall be used only for mental health case manager who is not a LMHP, LMHP-R, LMHP-RP or LMHP-S may not be used as a Comprehensive Needs Assessment or updated by a LMHP, LMHP-R, LMHP-R, S, or LMHP-RP to be used as a Comprehensive Needs Assessment.